 Temporary borrowing is included for cash flow purposes to ensure a balanced funding of the capital programme in each of the financial years and in advance of capital receipts.
+Internal borrowing will be used whenever it is most financially advantageous to do so.
 The actual required temporary borrowing will depend on re-phasing in the capital programme and capital receipts achieved in each year.
 Temporary borrowing is maintained at the minimum level required.
 The cost of planned temporary borrowing is included in the revenue budget and is confirmed as affordable.
 In the event that additional temporary borrowing is required during the financial year the impact on the revenue budget is reported in the monthly monitoring reports to Members.
-The capital receipts received in 2020/2021 from the sales of the new properties at Nar Valley have funded expenditure incurred in 2020/2021 and repaid in part temporary internal borrowing from prior years.